Click here for information about requirements and the application process.

 Once your application is submitted, you will receive a notification that it has been received.
 All applicants will be notified of the selection committee’s decision.

-You must be a college junior, senior or graduate student enrolled in a degree program on Oct.
-6, 2017.
-There is no age requirement.
+You must be a college junior, senior or graduate student enrolled in a degree program by the application deadline date.

 Applicants must have had at least one previous professional news media job or internship.